rtc-io/rtc-quickconnect/README.md

 - `stream:added => function(id, stream, data)`

   The `stream:added` event is triggered when an `RTCPeerConnection` has successfully been established to another peer that contains remote streams.
-Additionally, if you are using quickconnect in it's "reactive" mode then you will also receive `stream:added` events as streams are dynamically added to the connection by the remote peer.
+Additionally, if you are using quickconnect in its "reactive" mode then you will also receive `stream:added` events as streams are dynamically added to the connection by the remote peer.

 - `stream:removed => function(id)`